utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 ### Reset your MFA Settings

 If none of the verification methods that you set up are available for use, you need to reset your MFA settings.
-Please contact your faculty/graduate school's office of academic affairs (for students) or your division's human resources team (for faculty members) to reset your multi-factor authentication.
+Please contact the office of academic affairs of your faculty/graduate school (for students) or your division's human resources team (for faculty members) to reset your multi-factor authentication.

-When you sign in to UTokyo Account for the first time after the reset, you will be prompted to go through the initial setup procedure again.
+When you sign in to your UTokyo Account for the first time after the reset, you will be prompted to go through the initial setup procedure again.
 Please follow the instructions of "Step 2: Set up the First Verification Method" and "Step 3: Add Alternative Verification Methods" in the "MFA Initial Setup Procedure" section to set up new verification methods, and sign in to UTokyo Account using them going forward.